 Whilst the 2015 Study remains in effect, the St Leonards and Crows Nest 2036 Plan has effectively become the adopted strategic plan for St Leonards.
-Notwithstanding, the Planning Proposal responds to the high density character and design criteria for St Leonards envisioned in the 2015 Study as detailed in Table 8.
+Notwithstanding, the amended planning proposal responds to the high density character and design criteria for St Leonards envisioned in the 2015 Study as per Table 8.